thedalles77/USB_Laptop_Keyboard_Controller/README.md

  https://github.com/thedalles77/USB_Laptop_Keyboard_Controller-1/blob/master/matrixgenerator.py

- All files and folders in my repo have readme files to explain their contents
+ All folders in my repo have readme files to explain their contents